2000031895imran/Movie-Lounge/README.md

+@@ -1,49 +1,49 @@
-@@ -27,16 +27,16 @@ The Full Stack Movie Review Application is a web-based platform that combines th
+# Welcome to the Full Stack Movie Review Application!
+This application allows you to explore a list of all-time favorite movies and provides features like playing trailers, writing reviews, and more.
+Below, you'll find information about the application, how it works, and its future scope.

+## Table of Contents
+- Overview
+- Technologies Used
+- Key Features
+- Future Scope

+## Overview
+The Full Stack Movie Review Application is a web-based platform that combines the power of React, JavaScript, and Bootstrap for the frontend and Spring Boot for the backend.
+It uses MongoDB as the database to store movie information and user reviews.
+This application aims to provide an engaging experience for movie enthusiasts by allowing them to explore a curated list of favorite movies, watch trailers, and share their reviews.

+## Technologies Used
+### Frontend:

+- React
+- JavaScript
+- Bootstrap

+### Backend:

+- Spring Boot

+### Database:

+- MongoDB

 ## Key Features
 - Home Page- The application presents a user-friendly homepage where all-time favorite movies are listed one by one.
 Users can navigate through the movies using the "Next Arrow" button.